swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/instructor_tips.md

 If there's absolutely no way that you'll be able to install the software locally on someone's computer, consider using the following:

 * The "cloud" variants of [RStudio](https://rstudio.cloud) or [Jupyter](http://jupyter.org/try).
+* [Microsoft Azure](https://notebooks.azure.com/) gives you a cloud based Jupyter notebook with many languages and platforms installed.
+It also includes a shell terminal with git.
 * If your institution's library does laptop rentals, rent 1-2 laptops and set them up with the software before the workshop and keep them on hand as loaners during the workshop.

 #### Talking About the Code of Conduct